poweredbyniks/SQL-interview-questions/README.md

 Common records result set can be achieved by -.

-1	Select studentID from student. <strong>INTERSECT </strong> Select StudentID from Exam
+1Select studentID from student. <strong>INTERSECT </strong> Select StudentID from Exam

 ### How to fetch alternate records from a table?